Lawrence Center Rm. 222

 The RAM initiative is a new program at West Chester University, bringing students with intellectual disabilities, ages 18-24, to campus in very small numbers (initially 1-2 per year, capping at 6-10 after 5 years), to participate in a two year inclusive post-secondary education experience.
 The RAM initiative is ‘inclusive’ in that RAM students would learn, live, and interact with all students, faculty, staff and administrators on campus, not in segregated environments.
 The students would take classes on an Audit basis and have a non-traditional application/admissions process.
 These students would be full time students, have full privileges of the university, and would be eligible for Pell Grants and Federal Financial Work Study programs (if financially eligible).

 Who: Students with intellectual disabilities are those who have significant limitations in both intellectual functioning and in adaptive behaviors which covers many everyday social and practical skills” (AAIDD, 2017).
 These students would come to the college experience without a traditional academic diploma, nor standardized test scores.
-We will focus on students ages 18-24, who have completed at least 4 years of high school.
+We will focus on students whose ages are between 18 and 24 as of the first day of the Fall semester of classes that they begin the program.
+These students will also have completed at least 4 years of high school.
 These students would have been in special education and have had an Individualized Education Program during their school years.
 These students will not be in high school based transition programs during their time at WCU, they will have completed these program or opt out.

 When: In Fall 2018, bring in one-two pilot students (commuter) who would go through the program on a trial basis to help to tweak the process.
 In Fall of 2019, the hope is to bring in 2-3 students to start the 2 year program (commuter or residential).